aopsahl25/final_project/README.md

 ## Understanding LMQL

 An LMQL query is formatted very similary to a standard Python program.
-However, in an LMQL query the top-level strings are interpreted as query strings that are passed to an LLM.
+However, in an LMQL query top-level strings are interpreted as query strings that are passed to an LLM.
 For example:
 ```
 @lmql.query
 def example():